Jazaret/go-fileweb/README.md

 http://gofilewebapp-env.hte7s2zj5y.us-east-1.elasticbeanstalk.com

 Considerations:
+* Code is stored on github with Travis CI for code build & tests validation. https://github.com/Jazaret/go-fileweb
 * Files are stored in an S3 bucket with the original file name, content type, & size stored in the object's metadata.
 * Website uses a model / view / controller structure with HTML templates
-* The list method is poorly optimized by making a query to S3 on each file.
+* The list method is poorly optimized by making a query to S3 on each file to get the original file name stored in tag/metadata.
 To resolve this I would add a parallel data repository/database in order to make a single call to the resource for faster performance.
+* There is logic for a token with Expiration on branch https://github.com/Jazaret/go-fileweb/tree/AccessToken-With-Expiration.
+Implementation was incomplete due to time.
+Has hardcoded expiry time of 7 days.
+Also would have liked to implement access using both file ID and file access token ID, but that was not part of specifications.
 * There is no consideration as to uploading a duplicate file.
 We can check the file name as well as a checksum or hash stored on a seperate queriable repository to ensure that users are not uploading the same file repeatedly.
 * Downloads & Uploads for very large files is not taken under considerations.